pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 An active output channel can be suppressed by supplying a transient true value on a configured key.
-Suppression is applied at the digest notification level and applies to just those alarm states for which the output channel is configured and which are being notified at the moment of suppression.
+Suppression is operates at the digest notification level and applies to just those alarm states for which the output channel is configured and which are being notified at the moment of suppression.
-This means that if a new notification appears or an existing notification adopts a new trigger state then the alarm output channel will go active again.
+This means that if a new notification appears or an existing notification changes state then the alarm output channel will go active again.
 This mechanism allows the easy implementation of a 'silence alarm' function.